coryforsythe/sn-vmware-day2/README.md

 # IMPORTANT STUDIO NOTE
 > ServiceNow Studio does not play nice with remote updates to Repos.
 Updating this readme.md for example, corrupts the repo.
-To import this application to studio, I would reccomend that you download the [ZIP File realease](https://github.com/coryforsythe/sn-vmware-day2/archive/2018-08-16-TESTED.zip) and upload it to a new GitHub Repository.
-You may then connect your ServiceNow Studio to this application and begin working with it locally.
+To import this application to studio, I would reccomend that you connect your ServiceNow Studio to this repository and work only from the **dev** branch.
+I will not be accepting pull requests into the MASTER.

 # ServiceNow VMware Day 2 Operations